-In addition to the Percent For Art Program, other programs currently administered by the Public and Cultural Arts Office include an Artists in Residence program that connects local artists with young people in specific communities, schools and groups; the Community Art Project, where an artist or artist team engages a particular community in the creation of a public art piece or event; the Downtown Art Program which enlivens the downtown environment with arts happenings and events; the Juried Exhibitions Series which showcases artwork by established and emerging artists at Chapel Hill Town Hall and the Chapel Hill Public Library.
+Community Arts & Culture administers many programs and projects in Chapel Hill.
+The Percent for Art Program, established by a 2002 Ordinance, allocates one percent of selected capital projects for the creation and maintenance of works of public art.
+Funding for the Percent for Art projects comes from each project’s construction budget.
+Other programs include: Festivals & Community Events such as Festifall, the Near & Far festival and more; an Artists in Residence program that funds local artists to conduct special projects in the Chapel Hill - Carrboro City School system; the Community Art Project, where an artist or artist team engages a particular community in the creation of a public art piece or event; the Downtown Art Program which enlivens the downtown environment with art installations and other types of temporary public art; and the Juried Exhibitions Series which showcases artwork by established and emerging artists at Chapel Hill Town Hall and the Chapel Hill Public Library.
 To learn more about these programs, please visit our Programs pages.

 Community Arts & Culture works with many artists and arts organizations in the Chapel Hill - Carrboro area, throughout the region and across the country.
 We invite you to join our email newsletter list to receive exhibition announcements and calls to artists based on your preferences and to follow us on Facebook.